kevinsuh/toki/README.md

 # [Toki](https://tokibot.com): deep work for collaborative teams

-**Toki is a slackbot that helps individuals focus at work, track their productivity and stay in sync with their team.** Its goal is to empower deep work for teams, through the awesome benefits of Slack (collaboration, transparency and fun).
+**Toki is a Slack bot that helps individuals focus at work, track their productivity and stay in sync with their team.** Its goal is to empower deep work for teams, through the benefits of Slack (collaboration, transparency and fun).

 Toki enables you to `/focus on [task] for [time]`.
-This command turns on your Do Not Disturb (DND) in Slack and shares what you're working on to your team.
+This command turns on your Do Not Disturb (DND) mode in Slack and shares what you're working on to your team.
 You can see what teammates are focused on by checking `/pulse @user`.
-Toki will also store these focused sessions and provide daily reflections of how you spend your time.
-Think of `/focus` as an upgraded `/dnd` that makes deep work more collaborative, transparent and informative.
+Toki will also store these focused sessions to provide daily reflections of how you spend your time.
+Think of `/focus` as an upgrade to `/dnd` that makes deep work more collaborative, transparent and informative.

 Toki is written in Javascript and uses the excellent [Botkit](https://github.com/howdyai/botkit) and [Wit](https://wit.ai) libraries.
 The Botkit + Express integration is inspired from this [tutorial](https://github.com/mvaragnat/botkit-express-demo).
 If you are looking for a foundation to build your own Slack bot app with Botkit and Express, check out that tutorial.